solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 [wrappers for popular native programs](https://github.com/coral-xyz/anchor/tree/master/spl/src) that allow you to issue CPIs into them as if they were Anchor programs.

-Additionally and depending on the program you’re making the CPI to, you may be able to use Anchor’s
+Additionally and depending on the program you're making the CPI to, you may be able to use Anchor's
 [`Program` account type](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/program/struct.Program.html)
 to validate the passed-in program in your account validation struct.
 Between the [`anchor_lang`](https://docs.rs/anchor-lang/latest/anchor_lang) and [`anchor_spl`](https://docs.rs/anchor_spl/latest/) crates,